dac09/energenie/README.md

 energenie
 =========
 - Simple single page application, for tracking energy bills.
 - No backend, but can be easily extended, and is meant to be used with one.
+- This is just a hack, so keep that in mind when looking at conventions

 ###Built using
 - **JS Libraries:** Angular JS, Angular UI, jQuery, Bootsrtap 3.0
 - **Build tools**: Yeoman, grunt-contrib-less, npm
+- Yeoman only used for initial scaffold

 ###What it is:
 Demonstrates a few angular concepts: